Indigo5684/Notes/docs/math/diffeq/4-laplace.md

 We can take the Laplace transformation of an IVP, solve for $Y(s)$, then take the inverse to find the solution.

-## Section 4.6 - Nonconstant Coefficient IVPs
+## Section 4.6 - Non-constant Coefficient IVPs

 This section is from [Paul's Online Math Notes](https://tutorial.math.lamar.edu/Classes/DE/IVPWithNonConstantCoefficient.aspx).